Chief of Police

 “I’m excited.
 Hopefully, I will do what needs to be done,” Chief Weckesser said.
 “I will do the best I can for the community and try to make the place safer for everybody who lives here.”Daniel J. Weckesser was born in Orrville, Ohio then lived in Minnesota for 10 years before his family moved to the Danville area.
 The 1983 graduate of Danville High School started his career in law enforcement as an auxiliary officer for the Danville Police Department in 2003.
 In 2006, he was hired as a part-time officer.
 Chief Weckesser became a fulltime officer in 2009, getting promoted to sergeant in 2011 and to lieutenant in 2014.
 Chief Weckesser is the Department's K9 officer, working with Lasko for the last six years.
 He is also an ALICE instructor and certified as a Crisis Intervention Technician.

-DEPARTMENT PURPOSE AND MISSION
+DEPARTMENT MISSION STATEMENT

 The department's dispatch number is 740-397-3333.